Colorectal Tumors in Adolescents and Young Adults

 Patient selection in minimally invasive surgery for colon cancer

-Laparoscopic surgery has been found to be equal to open surgery in terms of oncologic outcome, margins, lymph node sampling, recurrence, and disease-free survival.
+Laparoscopic surgery has been found to be equivalent to open surgery in terms of oncologic outcome, margins, lymph node sampling, recurrence, and disease-free survival.
 The ability to obtain an R0 resection with tumor-free margins is a keystone of oncologic colectomy.
-[42]
+[68]

-As of now, the following are the only 2 absolute contraindications to laparoscopic CRC surgery [42] :
+Currently, the following are the only 2 absolute contraindications to laparoscopic CRC surgery [68] :

 • A tumor large enough that the extraction site to remove it would be of sufficient size to perform the entire operation.